 Each registered voter in this state has the right to:

 You may have other voting rights under state and federal laws.
-If you believe your voting rights have been violated, please contact Florida Department of State's Voter Fraud Hotline at (877) 868-3737.
+If you believe your voting rights have been violated, please contact the Florida Department of State's Voter Fraud Hotline at (877) 868-3737.

 Each registered voter in this state should: